 You might be looking to measure the effectiveness of an existing user awareness programme.
 If so, we can also help to run a managed phishing service that can help you achieve this.
 We will work with you to establish the level of threat faced by different groups of people within your organisation.
 From there, we will tailor simulated phishing/spear phishing e-mails that best represent the threats these groups are likely to face.
 This managed service is delivered in close consultation with our clients.
 User actions are tracked safely and baselines can be established and progress charted through regular assessments.
 Our expertise in delivering our managed phishing service is informed by our vast experience in performing real-world red teaming engagements.

-Please get in touch us for more information.
+Please get in touch with us for more information.